VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

   -notifier.bearerTokenFile array
      Optional path to bearer token file for -notifier.url Supports an array of values separated by comma or specified via multiple flags.
+  -notifier.blackhole -notifier.url
+     Whether to blackhole alerting notifications.
+Enable this flag if you want vmalert to evaluate alerting rules without sending any notifications to external receivers (eg. alertmanager). -notifier.url, `-notifier.config` and `-notifier.blackhole` are mutually exclusive.
   -notifier.config string
      Path to configuration file for notifiers -notifier.oauth2.clientID array